fbessou/Tabouret/Sofa/README.md

 * Import Sofa project into your workspace
 * Add the library in your project (Project > Properties > Android > Add... > Sofa)
-* In your AndroidManifest.xml, add the permissions:
+* In your `AndroidManifest.xml`, add the permissions:
 ```xml
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE"/>
 <uses-permission android:name="android.permission.INTERNET"/>